-The College is governed by its officers (President, Secretary-Treasurer, President-elect, Past President) and the rest of the members of the Board of Regents ("the Board" or "Board member" or "Regent"), all of whom are elected by the membership pursuant to the Bylaws of the College.
-Hereinafter the officers are included in the term "Regent."
+The College is governed by its officers (President, Secretary, Treasurer, President-elect, Past President) and the rest of the members of the Board of Regents ("the Board" or "Board member" or "Regent"), all of whom are nominated by the membership pursuant to the Bylaws of the College.
+Hereinafter, the officers are included in the term "Regent."

-The College is managed by a professional staff, including the Executive Director and other staff and employees as are designated by the Executive Director and approved by the Board from time-to-time ("staff").
+The College is managed by a professional staff, including the Chief Executive Officer (CEO) and other staff and employees as are designated by the CEO and approved by the Board from time-to-time ("staff").
 The budget of the College is prepared by staff and deliberated and approved by the Board on an annual basis.